HVD1827/FIDO2_emulation/README.md

 #### Running:
 * Clone the repository.
-* Run `g++ main.cpp Device.cpp User.cpp UserInfo.cpp Server.cpp` on the command line.
+* Run `g++ main.cpp Device.cpp User.cpp UserInfo.cpp Server.cpp` on the command line or terminal.
 * Run `./a.exe` or `./a.out` to execute the program.

 #### How to use: